jak713/pomodoro_gui/README.md

 # Pomodoro Timer App

 ## Overview
 This is a simple **Pomodoro Timer App** that I created for personal use.
-It features a 1500-second timer (25 minutes), a start button, and a reset button.
-The app also tracks how long the timer has been running, displaying the total time in minutes and hours.
+It is a 1500-second timer (25 minutes), which tracks how long the timer has been running, displaying the total time in minutes and hours.
+The time can also be set by hours and minutes.

-## Features
-- **1500-second Timer**: Set to 25 minutes.
-- **Start Button**: Begin the timer.
-- **Reset Button**: Reset the timer to start over.
-- **Time Tracking**: Shows total running time in minutes and hours.

-## Technologies Used
+### Requirements
-- **Python 3**
+- Python3
-- **PyQt6**
+- PyQt6

+Note: this can be packaged with PyInstaller to make it into a standalone app.

 ### Want to do...
-- Add a way to track daily focus time for statistical purposes...
+- Add a way to track daily focus time for statistical purposes
+- Add a way to track which projects a block of time is dedicated to